SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Both have great views but Venetsanos has a little more charm.
+In my opinion, both have great views but Venetsanos has a little more charm.
 Santo has a better (larger) wine shop – if you’re looking to take some wine home (or get it shipped).

 5. Santorini Wine Tour in February